xinydev/kzscaler/README.md

 ## Roadmap

--[ ] supports automatic scaling of idle instances to 0
+- [ ] supports automatic scaling of idle instances to 0

--[ ] grpc supported
+- [ ] grpc supported

--[ ] reduce outbound proxy and kzscaler controller requests
+- [ ] reduce outbound proxy and kzscaler controller requests

 ## Contributing

-If you are interested, have questions or found some bugs, etc., you can use Issues or e-mail（ xinydev@gmail.com ）to provide feedback or **participate in project development**
+If you are interested, have questions or found some bugs, etc., you can use Issues or e-mail(xinydev@gmail.com) to provide feedback or **participate in project development**